maxnachlinger/classes-and-functions-chat/README.md

 One benefit of dependency injection is it makes a class' dependencies explicit, which makes the class easier to reason about.

-For my part, I think there are much simpler approaches to achieving decoupled, testable, code :)

 ---
 ### 5 - More pure function composition
 [Relevant code](./5-fx-pure-composition)